open-edge-insights/video-ingestion/README.md

    ```
    ------
    **NOTE**:

+    * In case you want to enable resizing with RTSP cvlc based camera use the `vaapipostproc` element and specifiy the `height` and `width` parameter in the          gstreamer pipeline.

+        **Eg**: Example pipeline to enable resizing with RTSP camera
+        `"video_src": "rtspsrc location=\"rtsp://localhost:8554/\" latency=100 ! rtph264depay ! h264parse ! vaapih264dec ! vaapipostproc format=bgrx height=600 width=600 ! videoconvert ! appsink"`

    * Install VLC if not installed already: `sudo apt install vlc`
    * In order to use the RTSP stream from cvlc, the RTSP server
      must be started using VLC with the following command: